Evansville, Indiana: Government

-The Mayor of Evansville, Lloyd Winnecke, serves as the chief executive officer.
-Cities in Indiana have a Mayor–council government, or strong mayor system, so the mayor has most of the executive and administrative power over the city’s daily operations.
-A nine-member elected City Council is the legislative and fiscal body of city government.
-The Council’s nine members are made up of one representative from each of the City’s six Council districts and three at-large members.
+The mayor of Evansville, Stephanie Terry, serves as the chief executive officer.
+Cities in Indiana have a mayor–council government providing the mayor with most of the executive and administrative power over the city's daily operations.
+A nine-member elected city council possesses the legislative and fiscal body of city government.
+The council's nine members are made up of one representative from each of the city's six council districts and three at-large members.
 Members are part-time elected officials who serve for four-year terms.
-As the legislative body, the Council has the exclusive responsibility of passing or changing local laws.
-As the fiscal body, the Council has the authority to levy certain taxes and it has the sole responsibility of adopting a City budget each year.
+As the legislative body, the council possesses the exclusive responsibility of passing or changing local laws.
+As the fiscal body, the council has the authority to levy certain taxes and it has the sole responsibility of adopting a city budget each year.

 The county has eight state trial courts of original jurisdiction.
 One circuit court and seven superior courts.
 The judge's offices are non-partisan in terms of six years.
 A judge must be a member of the Indiana Bar Association.
 The judges are assisted by magistrates that are appointed. circuit court.
 The United States District Court for the Southern District of Indiana maintains a permanent division in the city.

-Vanderburgh County's delegation to the Indiana State House of Representatives comprises three representatives: Wendy McNamara (District 76), Gail Riecken (District 77), and Holli Sullivan (District 78).
+Vanderburgh County's delegation to the Indiana State House of Representatives comprises four representatives: Matt Hostettler (District 64), Wendy McNamara (District 76), Ryan Hatfield (District 77), and Tim O'Brien (District 78).
 Evansville and Vanderburgh County are represented by two state senators.
-In general, the southern third of the county and Armstrong Township are part of District 49, currently held by Jim Tomes.
-The county's west side is also in District 49.
-Most of the county is in District 50, which extends to the east, a seat held by Vaneta Becker.
+The western half of the county is a part of District 49, currently held by Jim Tomes.
+The townships of Knight and Center are in District 50, which extends to the east, a seat held by Vaneta Becker.

-The region is in the 8th District of Indiana and served by U.S. Representative Larry Bucshon.
+The region is in the 8th District of Indiana and is served by U.S. Representative Mark Messmer.

 Evansville is the county seat of Vanderburgh County.
 Some of the city's governmental functions are shared with Vanderburgh County officials.
 In recent years various bi-partisan groups have advocated merging the Evansville city and Vanderburgh County governments, as was done in other surrounding cities such as Indianapolis, Louisville, and Nashville.
 Evansville and Vanderburgh County already have a number of notable merged government functions.
 The school system is consolidated countywide in the Evansville Vanderburgh School Corporation and the library system is consolidated countywide in the Evansville Vanderburgh Public Library.
 Additional countywide authorities are in place for the Evansville Regional Airport and for flood control via the countywide levee authority.